paul5hc/SocialGraph/README.md

 -> Represents data in the form of a pie chart.
 Displays the various programming languages and the scale of which these languages are used in the user's github.

-** Additional Notes: **
+<b> Additional Notes: </b>
 The .HTML files only appear to open correctly using the Microsoft Edge browser.
-Personal access tokens have been removed from each of the .js files for the purpose of submission.
+Personal access tokens have also been removed from each of the .js files for the purpose of submission.